oceanprotocol-archive/dev-ocean/doc/sla.md

 contract LogicPayment is Treaty {

-    // this contract is an example for access lock condition
+    // this contract is an example for payment conditions
-    // which unlock payment and lock access control
+    // which unlock payment and release payments
-    // Don't use it for production purposes
+    // Don't use it for production
     // This is not a secure contract!!

     struct Payment {